Vitamin E Supplement Benefits and Dosage

 Benefits of vitamin E on the brain

-Antioxidants are essential for brain health as they fight free radicals caused by oxidative stress, which can cause cells to age.
+Antioxidants are essential for brain health as they fight free radicals, which can cause cells to age.

 These are chemical reactions that occur naturally in the body.
 Still, everyday environmental stressors like pollution and lifestyle factors like exercise, smoking, and drinking lead to increased oxidative stress and inflate our requirements for antioxidants.